 Their fleece is hollow in construction and works like thermos flask.
 In Chile and Peru the diurnal cycle of temperature is very wide, with maximum temperatures of 12 to 24 centigrade the minimum of -20 centigrade during the night

 There are 22 natural colours of alpacas ranging from whites and fawns, browns through greys and blacks.
 Mills use white fleece as it can be dyed to get different coloured yarns.
 In the UK most yarn is produced using natural colours or a blend, without the use of dyes.

 The welfare of an animal includes its physical and mental state and we consider that good animal welfare implies both fitness and a sense of well-being.
 Any animal kept by man, must at least, be protected from unnecessary suffering.

-We believe that an animal's welfare, wether on farm, in transit or at shows should be considered in terms of "Five Freedoms".
+We believe that an animal’s welfare, whether on farm, in transit or at shows should be considered in terms of “Five Freedoms”.
 These freedoms define ideal states rather than standards for acceptable welfare.
 They form a logical and comprehensive framework for analysis of welfare within any system together with the steps and compromises necessary to safeguard and improve welfare within the proper constraints of an effective livestock industry.